kemtls/draft-celi-wiggers-tls-authkem/docs/authkem-abridged.md

 The mode where we use AuthKEM with known server long-term keys was discussed in [another paper](https://ia.cr.2021/779).
 This paper also contains a security proof.

 We are currently undertaking the formal analysis of the KEMTLS protocol (which should extend the AuthKEM one) in Tamarin, building on the existing TLS 1.3 model.
-There's still a lot to be done, but we hope to be able to back this draft proposal with some machine-checked analysis in the future.
+This work is currently being written up.
 ## TLS Client authentication via KEM